Pool fencing

 Ineligible exemptions

-These exemptions do not apply for the life of the pool and some owners may have to upgrade their pool barrier to comply with current standards.
+These exemptions do not apply for the life of the pool.
+In some cases, pool owners may need to upgrade their pool barrier to meet current standards.

 The exemption no longer applies where: